lsst-sqre/sqr-097/index.md

 event, or QServ needs to check this before deleting the job.
 Probably the best approach is to have the TAP service to do this check.

-## 7. QServ Change Requirements
+## 7. QServ adapter Change Requirements

 ### Add Kafka consumer and Producer

-Add a Kafka consumer in the QServ app which will read from the lsst.tap.job-run, lsst.tap.job-delete topics and act on the messages received.
+Add a Kafka consumer in the QServ adapter app which will read from the lsst.tap.job-run, lsst.tap.job-delete topics and act on the messages received.

-Add a Kafka producer in QServ which will send out events for lsst.tap.job-status updates, including:
+Add a Kafka producer in the QServ adapter which will send out events for lsst.tap.job-status updates, including:
 - Job is running
 - Job has completed, either successfully or with failure